 This is the kind of service that only gets better with time.
 Since they launched in 2015 with a library of 40 million images from Fotolia's collection, they have performed several updates and upgrades, all full of very cool features.

-They presented all these innovations in a press conference at Photokina 2016, which you can watch here.
-And I also had a chat with Zeke Koch, Sr. Product Manager at Adobe Stock, where he shared details of Adobe Stock’s core features and some exciting plans for the future.
+They presented all these innovations at a press conference at Photokina 2016, which you can watch here.
+And I also had a chat with Zeke Koch, Sr. Product Manager at Adobe Stock, where he shared details of their core features and some exciting plans for the future.
 You can check my interview with Zeke here.